 I will receive my BS or MS degree from a US institution, or from an international, but English-speaking university.
 Do I have to take the TOEFL exam?

 Non-native speakers of English who are U.S. citizens or permanent residents are not required to submit TOEFL or IELTS scores.
-The Graduate School will routinely waive the TOEFL/IELTS requirement for applicants who have received a baccalaureate degree or graduate or professional degree, within the last 24 months, from a school where English is the primary language of instruction in a country/location where English is the native language.
-Official English-speaking countries/locations, in addition to the U.S., include:
+The Graduate School will routinely waive the TOEFL/IELTS requirement for applicants who have received a baccalaureate degree or graduate or professional degree, within the last 24 months, from a school where English is the primary language of instruction in a country/location where English is the native language as determined by the graduate school.

 What are the TOEFL minimum scores that are accepted?
 Should I apply if I do not meet the minimums?